apache/incubator-heron/website/content/docs/developers/python/topologies.md

 title: Writing and Launching a Topology in Python
 ---

-Support for developing a Heron topology in Python is experimentally released.
+Currently, support for developing a Heron topology in Python is still experimental.
-Moreover, it is compatible with the Streamparse API, so Python topologies written for the Streamparse can be deployed on Heron with ease.
+It is compatible with the Streamparse API, so Python topologies written for the Streamparse can be deployed on Heron with ease.
 This page describes how to write and launch a topology in Python, as well as how to convert a Streamparse topology to a PyHeron topology.

+Note that a Python topology is known to be approximately 20-40 times slower than a topology written in Java.
+This performance issue will be resolved in later releases.

 You need to first download `PyHeron` library and include it in your project.